Azure/fta-architecturalreview/articles/devtest.md

 * **Have you deployed your environment in a way that is fully representative of production?**

   * If you are opting for a Disaster Recovery scenario - What is your process?
-Have you been able to test it in dev
+Have you been able to test it in dev?
-  * If you are opting for High Availability (e.g. Geographic redundancy), are you reproducing this in DevTest i.e. that this is working appropriately
+  * If you are opting for high availability (e.g. Geographic redundancy), are you reproducing this in DevTest i.e. that this is working appropriately

   Determine whether a pre-production environment that is fully representative of production.
 There should be a representative environment to run comparable tests ahead of a release, allowing a decision to be made on whether the quality of the build is good and meets requirements (For example, can serve the required volume of users)